-The instructional budget allocated to the Molokai Program has consistently been decreased over a three year period.
-This is not logical considering the cost of lecturers' pay increases each year.
-Fortunately, each semester Maui Community College has allowed Molokai to spend more than originally allocated due to strong enrollments.
+The instructional budget allocated to the hiring of Molokai Program lecturers has consistently been decreased over a five year period.
+This is not logical considering the cost of lecturers' pay normally increases each year except for the unusual economic downturn in 2009/2010.
+Fortunately, each semester UH Maui College has allowed Molokai to spend more than originally allocated due to strong enrollments which more than cover the cost of salaries.
 However, as a lecturer-based program, a larger original allocation would guarantee increased class offerings, more registrations, and more students.

-Financial Proposal for Maui CC, Molokai
+Financial Proposal for UHMC, Molokai

-The following is a budget outlining the additional costs involved in providing the Molokai Education Center with all the requested resource implications:
+The following is a budget outlining the additional costs involved in providing the UHMC, Molokai with all the requested resource implications:

 Description Cost

 Annual Recurring Expenses

 Security \$7,000

-1.0 FTE Financial Aid Counselor, APT PBA (incl fringe) \$46,424
+1.0 FTE Financial Aid Counselor, APT PBA (incl. fringe) 1.0 FTE 9 month Hawaiian Language/Culture Faculty (incl. \$48,155

-1.0 FTE 9 month Hawaiian Language/Culture Faculty
+fringe) \$68,345

-(incl fringe) \$66,563
+1.0 FTE Distance Education Academic Support Specialist,

-.50 Distance Ed Casual Hire (incl fringe) \$11,556
+APT PBA (incl. fringe) \$48,155

 Increased Supplies and Services Budget \$2,000

 Marketing Budget \$2,500

 Increased Instructional Allocation (per academic year) \$41,370

-Total \$177,413
+Total \$210,686